prydin/bulk-vm-create/README.md

 ## Authentication
 This tool relies on API token-based authentication.
 You can obtain an API token for a user as follows.
-Notice that there are different procedures for cloud (SaaS) ans on-premises installations.
+Notice that there are different procedures for cloud (SaaS) and on-premises installations.

 #### Cloud (SaaS)
 1. Go drop down the menu from your user name displayed towards the top-right corner.